 My jaw set at the mention of my father.

 "Do not do that!' she hissed.
 "That is one of your many tells young one.
 You do when you are annoyed or angered.
 Remember, I have taught you time and time again: 'give nothing to your enemies or your allies.'
 That proverb was handed down to me by my master, and now I hand it down to you.
 Do you understand what it means, child?"

 "Yes."
 I barely said rather than sighed.
 I started regretting coming here.

 "Good!" she sat back in her chair.
 "Now, tell me.
 What troubles you young Attelus."

 Her voice softened; she seemed legitimately interested.
-That had always taken me aback, how she could change from harsh, berating teacher, to tender and kind hearted motherly figure in the blink of an eye.
+That had always taken me back, how she could change from harsh, berating teacher, to tender and kind-hearted motherly figure in the blink of an eye.

 "I know," she said softly.
 "I know it is hard."

 "But you know what else?"
 I snarled.
 "I get the suspicion that frigger Taryst knows more than he lets on!
 That he could give us information that would allow us to do our jobs but for some, idiotic, selfish reason, he holds it back!
 I don't know why but I have my ideas!"

 Glaitis placed her elbow on her desk and cupped her jaw in her smooth, tender hand.
 A slight smile played over her full purple lips.
 "Really, young one?' she cooed.
 "And pray tell, what are these 'ideas'?"